brockhager/neuroswarm/wiki/NEUROSWARM_LAUNCH/task-list.md

 ## 5. Additional Work Completed (Summary)

-Beyond the original plan, recent implementation details now include:
+Beyond the original plan, recent implementation details now include (IDs for traceability):

-- The `SolanaService` now implements fee distribution, reputation updates, refund submission, and a `checkTransactionConfirmation` helper.
-These are implemented with graceful fallbacks to mock transactions for test/dev environments. (`router-api/src/services/solana.ts`) — ✅ COMPLETE
+- **A1** — The `SolanaService` now implements fee distribution, reputation updates, refund submission, and a `checkTransactionConfirmation` helper.
+Implemented with graceful fallbacks to mock transactions for test/dev environments. (`router-api/src/services/solana.ts`) — ✅ COMPLETE
-- TimeoutMonitor executes refunds and writes durable audit JSONL entries; refund transaction signatures are persisted to DB rows (`router-api/src/services/router-timeout-monitor.ts`, `router-api/logs/refunds.jsonl`, `router-api/schema.sql`). — ✅ COMPLETE
+- **A2** — TimeoutMonitor executes refunds and writes durable audit JSONL entries; refund transaction signatures are persisted to DB rows (`router-api/src/services/router-timeout-monitor.ts`, `router-api/logs/refunds.jsonl`, `router-api/schema.sql`). — ✅ COMPLETE
-- RefundReconciliationService periodically checks refunded jobs for missing signatures and verifies on-chain confirmations; it escalates unsigned refunds. (`router-api/src/services/refund-reconciliation.ts`) — ✅ COMPLETE
+- **A3** — RefundReconciliationService periodically checks refunded jobs for missing signatures and verifies on-chain confirmations; it escalates unsigned refunds. (`router-api/src/services/refund-reconciliation.ts`) — ✅ COMPLETE
-- An extensible AlertingService (mock) was added and integrated to dispatch critical alerts when reconciliation detects unsigned refunds. (`router-api/src/services/alerting.ts`) — ✅ COMPLETE
+- **A4** — An extensible AlertingService (mock) was added and integrated to dispatch critical alerts when reconciliation detects unsigned refunds. (`router-api/src/services/alerting.ts`) — ✅ COMPLETE

-- The E2E harness and CI now use standardized cross-platform migration runners to validate schema upgrades in CI-like conditions.
+- **A5** — The E2E harness and CI now use standardized cross-platform migration runners to validate schema upgrades in CI-like conditions.
 The CI workflow posts status to the configured DISCORD_WORKFLOW_WEBHOOK when present. (`.github/workflows/router-api-e2e-migration.yml`) — ✅ ADDED (needs secrets to run automatically)
-- The web dashboard `ops-hub` now includes live metric fetching from `/api/metrics` (a secured proxy) and a demo RBAC toggle; server-side protection uses `ADMIN_METRICS_SECRET` with a required header `x-admin-metrics-token` to fetch metrics. — ✅ COMPLETE (demo RBAC + secured proxy implemented)
+- **A6** — The web dashboard `ops-hub` now includes live metric fetching from `/api/metrics` (a secured proxy) and a demo RBAC toggle; server-side protection uses `ADMIN_METRICS_SECRET` with a required header `x-admin-metrics-token` to fetch metrics. — ✅ COMPLETE (demo RBAC + secured proxy implemented)

 ---